kevinlind/aepsdk-edgeidentity-android/Documentation/api-reference.md

   * `MCORGID` - Experience Cloud Org ID
   * `TS` - A timestamp taken when this request was made

+> **Note**
-> :memo: When `AdobeCallbackWithError` is provided, and you are fetching the url variables from the Mobile SDK, the timeout value is 500ms.
+> When `AdobeCallbackWithError` is provided, and you are fetching the url variables from the Mobile SDK, the timeout value is 500ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

 #### Java